IASIKO/TBCxUSAID/README.md

-# TBC x USAID

-This project is a single-page application built using vanilla JavaScript, HTML, and CSS.
-The application features a header, footer, and multiple sections.

-# Project structure

-1. app folder - JavaScript files

-        header folder - header.js

-        sections folder -

-                courses folder - courses.js

-                partners folder - slider.js

-                questions folder - accordion.js
-2. assets folder- image and font resources

-        fonts folder - file.woff2

-        images folder -

-                courses folder - courses images

-                icons folder - icons

-                partners folder - partner images

-3. css folder - CSS files

-        header folder - header.css

-        sections folder -

-                courses.css

-                jumbotrons.css

-                partners.css

-                questions.css

-        footer folder - footer.css

-## Sections

-# Courses
-In the Courses section, a data array is utilized to display various courses.
-The information is dynamically mapped using JavaScript to ensure easy maintenance and scalability.

-# Partners Slider
-The Partners section includes a slider with CSS transitions for a smooth and engaging user experience.
-The slider showcases different partners, and the transition effects enhance the visual appeal of the section, with screen touch feature for mobile version.

-# Accordion Feature
-The Accordion section is implemented with a collapse transition for a user-friendly interface.
-It allows users to expand and collapse content, providing a structured and organized presentation of information.

-# Header Mobile Version
-For the mobile version, a burger menu is incorporated with excellent transform transitions.
-This responsive design ensures a seamless and visually pleasing experience for users on various devices.

-# Responsive
-This project boasts excellent responsiveness, ensuring a seamless and visually pleasing experience across various devices, enhancing usability on smartphones and tablets.

-# Browser Compatibility
-The CSS is written to be compatible with the following web browsers:

-Firefox\
-Chrome\
-Edge\
-Safari

-The application is designed to provide a consistent and optimized experience across these browsers.

-## Usage

-1. Clone the repository: git clone https://github.com/IASIKO/TBCxUSAID
-2. Open index.html in your preferred web browser.
+# TBC x USAID Single-Page Application

+## Project Overview

+The TBC x USAID Single-Page Application is a web project that showcases the collaboration between TBC and USAID.
+The application is built using a stack comprising HTML, CSS, and vanilla JavaScript, providing a clean and efficient structure for easy maintenance and scalability.
+The project focuses on delivering an immersive and responsive user experience across various devices and browsers.

+## Project Structure

+The project is organized into folders that separate concerns, making it modular and easy to navigate:

+1. **app folder** - Houses JavaScript files for specific sections:

+   - **header folder** - Contains the JavaScript logic for the header.
+   - **sections folder** - Includes sub-folders for each section:
+     - **courses folder** - Manages the dynamic display of various courses.
+     - **partners folder** - Handles the slider showcasing different partners.
+     - **questions folder** - Implements the accordion feature for organized information presentation.

+2. **assets folder** - Stores image and font resources for the application:

+   - **fonts folder** - Hosts font files.
+   - **images folder** - Organized into sub-folders for courses, icons, and partner images.

+3. **css folder** - Contains CSS files for styling:
+   - **header folder** - Styles for the header.
+   - **sections folder** - Includes individual CSS files for each section.
+   - **footer folder** - Styles for the footer.

+## Technologies Used

+- **HTML, CSS, JavaScript**: Core technologies for web development.
+- **Style.css**: Aggregated CSS file that imports other CSS files for a modular approach.
+- **CSS Prefixer**: Utilized for cross-browser compatibility by automatically adding vendor prefixes to CSS rules.
+- **Transitions**: Implemented for smooth visual effects, enhancing user experience.
+- **Burger Menu**: Incorporated with transform transitions for seamless navigation in the mobile version.
+- **Accordion and Slider**: Utilize JavaScript for interactive and engaging content presentation.
+- **Responsive Design**: Ensures optimal viewing and interaction across a wide range of devices.
+- **Browser Compatibility**: Tested and optimized for Firefox, Chrome, Edge, and Safari.

+## Sections Overview

+### Courses

+The Courses section utilizes a dynamic data array mapped with JavaScript to display various courses, ensuring easy maintenance and scalability.

+### Partners Slider

+The Partners section features a visually appealing slider with CSS transitions, enhancing the user experience and providing touch-screen functionality for mobile devices.

+### Accordion Feature

+The Accordion section employs a collapse transition for a user-friendly interface, allowing users to expand and collapse content for structured information presentation.

+### Header Mobile Version

+For the mobile version, a burger menu is incorporated with smooth transform transitions, providing a responsive and visually pleasing experience.

+## How to Use

+1. **Clone the Repository**: Use the command `git clone https://github.com/IASIKO/TBCxUSAID`.
+2. **Open index.html**: Access the application by opening the `index.html` file in your preferred web browser.

+## Conclusion

+The TBC x USAID Single-Page Application demonstrates a professional and modular approach to web development, utilizing a stack of technologies to deliver a responsive, visually appealing, and user-friendly experience.
+The project's structure and features make it easy to maintain and scale in the future.